WofWca/jumpcutter/README.md

     ```

 3.
     Fill the `src/_locales` directory with localization files.
-Skip this step if they're alredy there.
+Skip this step if they're already there.
 Either:

     * If you're using `git`: